akman47/password-generator/README.md

 # Password Generator

 ## Purpose
-An application that randomly generates a password to meet certain criteria
+An application that generates a random password based on user-selected criteria

 ## Built With
 * HTML